jeorgeiiii/mi-ai-assistant/README.md

 You: What's on my schedule for tomorrow?
 Assistant: You have a 'Dentist Appointment' scheduled for tomorrow at 11:00 AM.

-You: Can you add a 'Family Lunch' at 1 PM tomorrow at 'Yedi Mehmet' for 90 minutes?
-Assistant: Done.
-I've added 'Family Lunch' to your calendar for tomorrow at 1:00 PM.

-You: Actually, can you move the Family Lunch to 1:30 PM instead?
-Assistant: No problem.
-The 'Family Lunch' has been rescheduled to start at 1:30 PM.

-You: Great.
-By the way, are there any unread emails from 'Google'?
-Assistant: Let me check.
-Yes, you have one unread email from 'Google' with the subject 'Security alert'.
-The summary is that a new device has signed into your account.

-You: When did I receive that?
-Assistant: You received that email today, August 27, 2025.

-You: Okay, thanks.
-Please cancel the Dentist Appointment.
+You: Please cancel the Dentist Appointment.
 Assistant: I found the 'Dentist Appointment' for tomorrow.
 Are you sure you want to cancel it?

 You: Yes, please.
 Assistant: The 'Dentist Appointment' has been successfully removed from your calendar.

+You: Add a 'Team Lunch' to my calendar for next Friday at 1 PM.
+Assistant: Of course, and how long will the event be?

+You: It will be 90 minutes.
+Assistant: Done.
+I've added 'Team Lunch' to your calendar for next Friday at 1:00 PM.

+You: Are there any unread emails from 'Google'?
+Assistant: Let me check...
+Yes, you have one unread email from 'Google' with the subject 'Security alert', summarizing that a new device has signed into your account.